-3.6.2 Humic and fulvic acids
+3.7.2 Humic and fulvic acids

-Humic and fulvic acids are mentioned in Annex I of Reg.
-889/2008.
-The EGTOP has recommended authorizing humic and fulvic acids for organic production, with certain restrictions4.
+Humic and fulvic acids are mentioned in the relevant Annexes.
+The EGTOP has recommended authorizing humic and fulvic acids for organic production, with certain restrictions8.

 Humic and fulvic acids are often manufactured by treatment with potassium hydroxide.
 Because this is a synthetic form of potassium, the levels should be kept low.